 #4.
 Black Widow

-The black widow spider has a deceptive size of 1.5 inches, and its venom is 15 times deadlier than rattlesnake venom.
+The black widow spider has a deceptive size of one and a half inches, and its venom is 15 times deadlier than rattlesnake venom.

 This makes it deadly for immunocompromised people, the elderly and small children, as well as animals smaller than humans.